trouillon-lab/PoolPy/README.md

 ### Step 1 — Generate the pooling design

 In this example, we create a pooling scheme for 100 samples using the matrix pooling method, assuming at most **1 positive sample** in the set.
+&nbsp;

 ```bash
 python pool_N.py --n_compounds 100 --differentiate 1 --method matrix --path ./matrix_design